 - 2.15 Concerns have been raised about the application of the accounting requirements for the type of plans included in the scope.
 The main concern derives from the requirements to project the benefits using the expected rate of return and to discount them back using market yields on high quality corporate bonds.
 When the benefit is based on the return of specified assets, the use of different rates is perceived to create an accounting mismatch. - 2.16 In other words, when the benefit is linked to the return of the plan assets, many would argue that the measurement of the obligation, including the rate of discount, should reflect the economic linkage to the value of the plan assets.
-This perceived lack is also due to the fact that the plan assets are carried at fair value, which means that their accounting reflects the actual returns and not the projected returns.

-- 2.17 Another concern is that the existing IAS 19 requirements may still result in recognising a net liability when the likelihood that the entity needs to pay additional contributions for past periods is low or remote.
+This perceived disalignment is also due to the fact that the plan assets are carried at fair value, which means that their accounting reflects the actual returns and not the projected returns. - 2.17 Another concern is that the existing IAS 19 requirements may still result in recognising a net liability when the likelihood that the entity needs to pay additional contributions for past periods is low or remote.
 This occurs when the guarantee is set at a level which is significantly lower than then expected returns.
-In these circumstances, the requirements are perceived to be too costly and complex to apply. - 2.18 Examples considered by EFRAG TEG and EFRAG PAP have shown that the current requirements in some circumstances may result in a net liability not being recognised even though it is expected that pension assets are insufficient to cover the pension obligation at retirement.
+In these circumstances, the requirements are perceived to generate numbers that do not reflect economic reality.
+In addition, the requirements are considered to be too costly and complex to apply in those circumstances.